Haseebismail703/Haseebismail703/README.md

 - 👋 Hi, I’m @Haseebismail
 - 👀 I’m interested in  website , app and Game develpment
-- 🌱 I’m currently learning  website , app develpment
+- 🌱 I’m currently learning  website
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me  haseebismail703@gmail.com